yasser-rahman/tmbd-movies-Dataset-Analysis/README.md

 # tmbd-movies-Dataset-Analysis
-A complete analysis for tmbd movies dataset published by TMBd
+A complete analysis for tmbd movies dataset published by TMBd.
+This was the first progect in Udacity Nanodgree on Data Analysis.